 After gently rinsing the area with mild baby soap and warm water, apply some antibacterial ointment and cover it with a bandage to prevent infections.

-To soothe him, you can continue to breastfeed or if he’s above 6 months old, then you can offer him clear liquids.
+To soothe him, you can continue breastfeeding, or if he’s over 6 months old, you can offer him clear liquids.

 In the case of a concussion